-Throughout his tenure at the College, he has volunteered with many civic clubs and service organizations, such as the Berea Kiwanis Club (past president), and on the boards of Big Brothers/Big Sisters of the Bluegrass, United Way of Madison County, Campus Child Care, Leadership Madison County (graduate of 1995 class), the Berea Hospital Auxiliary Benefit Committee (past chair), the City of Berea Board of Ethics, as a member of the Berea City Council for 17 years.
+Throughout his tenure at the College, he has volunteered with many civic clubs and service organizations, such as the Berea Kiwanis Club (past president), and on the boards of Big Brothers/Big Sisters of the Bluegrass, United Way of Madison County, Campus Child Care, Leadership Madison County (graduate of 1995 class), the Berea Hospital Auxiliary Benefit Committee (past chair), and the City of Berea Board of Ethics.
+He also served as a member of the Berea City Council for 17 years.

 She currently is a professor of sociology and chair of Academic Division III at Berea College.
 Her extensive research, particularly in this history of Berea College and the wider Berea community has resulted in several notable publications.
-Burnside is the author of Berea and Madison County, Kentucky, a 2007 documentary photo book in the Blacks in America Series by Arcadia Publishing of Charleston, S.C.
+Burnside is the author of Berea and Madison County, a 2007 documentary photo book in the Black America Series by Arcadia Publishing of Charleston, S.C.
 From 1999 to 2002, Burnside was project director and writer for “Kentucky’s African American Heritage: Historic Black Berea: An Interracial Community 1866-1900s.”
 The project was funded by Kentucky African American Heritage Commission, the National Trust for Historic Preservation and Berea College, and produced a historical map with CD narration developed by a college-town volunteer committee.
-She also led the development of a website, Early Black Berea that chronicles influence of African Americans on the origins of Berea College and the town of Berea.
+She also led the development of a website, Early Black Berea, that chronicles influence of African Americans on the origins of Berea College and the town of Berea.
 Among other publications, Burnside authored several entries in The Kentucky African American Encyclopedia, published in 2015 by the University of Kentucky Press.
-Her community activities include serving as a Board Member of the Berea Independent School District since 2001.

 This year marks Dr. Burnside’s 18th as a member of the Berea Independent School Board, where she serves as vice chair.
-In 2014, along with her husband, Dr. Burnside received the John G. Fee Award from the Berea Human Rights Commission, and after decades of service to Berea College and the city, she also received the Elizabeth Perry Miles Award for Community Service at the 2019 Berea College Commencement.
+In 2014, along with her husband, Dr. Burnside received the John G. Fee Award from the Berea Human Rights Commission.
+After decades of service to Berea College and the city, she also received the Elizabeth Perry Miles Award for Community Service at the 2019 Berea College Commencement.